jg1011/rust-basics/docs/common-concepts.md

 ### Variables and Mutability

-Variables are immutable by default, or safety purposes, but can be made mutable by adding keyword mut. e.g.
+Variables are immutable by default, for safety purposes, but can be made mutable by adding keyword mut. e.g.

 ```
 let x = 5; // immutable